buildpacks/rfcs/text/0000-windows-security-identifiers.md

 // ...
 ```

-These prototype functions generate identical Security Descriptors as the syscalls but need some further tested and supported, likely as part of `imgutil/layer`.
+These prototype functions generate identical Security Descriptors as the syscalls but need further testing and long term support, likely as part of `imgutil`.

 But once these functions are incorporated and used everywhere that currently sets `tar.Header.Uid/Gid`, the Windows images they generate will have the correct permissions.